-You can also select named or unnamed cells or ranges by using the Go To command.
+You can also select named or unnamed cells or ranges by using the Go To (F5 or Ctrl+G) command.

-Important: To select named cells and ranges, you must first define their names on your worksheet.
-For information about how to name cells or ranges, see Define and use names in formulas.
+Important: To select named cells and ranges, you need to define them first.
+See Define and use names in formulas for more information.

 To select two or more named cell references or ranges, click the arrow next to the Name box, and then click the name of the first cell reference or range that you want to select.
 Then, hold down CTRL while you click the names of other cells or ranges in the Name box.

-In the Go to list, click the name of the cell or range that you want to select, or type the cell reference in the Reference box.
+In the Go to list, click the name of the cell or range that you want to select, or type the cell reference in the Reference box, then press OK.

-For example, in the Reference box, type B3 to select that cell, or type B1:B3 to select a range of three cells.
-You can select multiple cells or ranges by entering them in the Reference box, separated by commas.
+For example, in the Reference box, type B3 to select that cell, or type B1:B3 to select a range of cells.
+You can select multiple cells or ranges by entering them in the Reference box separated by commas.
 If you're referring to a spilled range created by a dynamic array formula, then you can add the spilled range operator.
 For example, if you have an array in cells A1:A4, you can select it by entering A1# in the Reference box, then press OK.